cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 # Preferences

-**Preferences** the panel provides a variety of personalized global editor settings, To Open **Preferences** Window, Please select the main menu `CocosCreator->Preferences`.
+**Preferences** the panel provides a variety of personalized global editor settings.
+To Open **Preferences** Window, Please select the main menu `CocosCreator->Preferences`.

 **Preferences** is composed of several different pages, all settings are divided into the following categories.
 Modify the Settings after click **Save and Close** button, settings will only take effect.

 ## General